#9: Trip Atlas (beta)

 Footer addition

-Added persistent footer with copyright, version badge, and About drawer
+Persistent footer with copyright, version badge, and About drawer — added for professional polish and app transparency.

 Privacy messaging

-Replaced "Location not found" flash with skeleton loader
+Replaced a "Location not found" flash with a skeleton loading state.
+Perceived performance improved significantly without changing actual load time.

 A structured User Acceptance Testing (UAT) process was established to validate changes before deployment.
 This included systematic verification across affected screens and explicit rollback procedures when implementations didn't meet requirement